2014-Fall-UPT-PLDA/labs/homework/01/homework-01.md

 Testing
 -------------------------------------------------------------

-You should load the `interpreter-tests.hs` file directly into `ghci` instead of `interpreter.hs`.
+You should load the `Interpreter-tests.hs` file directly into `ghci` instead of `interpreter.hs`.
 The tests depend on the interpreter, so both of them will be loaded anyway.
 You can then proceed to evaluate the *no-arg* function `> testAll` to run all test cases.
 Or, you can run each individual test.

 The tests aren't written with any of the standard Haskell unit testing libraries because that would have required explicit installation of these modules in the lab, which, at this point is a total pain.